JAWorsfold/CV/joseph-worsfold-cv.md

 ## Summary

+TEST GITATTRIBUTES.
 Experienced Tech Lead driven by a genuine passion for guiding teams and fostering innovation.
 I have a proven track record of leveraging diverse perspectives to deliver cutting-edge and impactful technology solutions.
 With expertise as a Senior Full Stack Developer, DevOps Engineer, and Data Science enthusiast, I thrive in data-rich, creative, and innovative environments.

 ___